 The Comp2DVI is an open-source (CERN OHLv2) device, designed for 240p – 1080i) retro gaming signals.
 This device has been tested, but we’ll still verifying it’s performance.
 MAKE AT YOUR OWN RISK!!!
 This page will updated when it’s 100% verified.
 The gerbers, as well as the Eagle design files can be downloaded here: http://retrorgb.com/assets/dvi/COMP2DVIv2.0-2019-04-02.zip

-This device is powered by USB and has a toggle switch for the built in low-pass filter.
+This device is powered by USB and has a DIP switch for the built in low-pass filters, tailored to each resolution.
 I’d expect in most cases you’d need the LPF on, but as a rule, you only want one LPF in any chain.
 I suggest starting with it off and try toggling to see if it removes noise.
 Detailed information can be found here: http://www.retrorgb.com/datapathcapture.html

 DVI-I Cable / Connector